theloredev/lore-content/development/estimation.md

 ### Estimation by analogy

-When you take a problem, break it down, and come up with an estimate based on the similarities with a previous problem you solved, you are estimating by analogy.
+When you take a problem, break it down, and come up with an estimate based on the similarities with a previous problem you solved, you estimate by analogy.

 Estimating by analogy requires experience.
 The more projects in your resume, the easier it will be to find similarities that will aid in coming up with a solid estimate for any new challenge.

 Estimating by analogy can also introduce a lot of errors.
 To achieve good results, you should use accurate information about past projects.
-It's usually not enough to rely on a vague memory of how difficult something was, but instead, you need specifics on how long things took, and how many people were needed.
+It's usually not enough to rely on a vague memory of how difficult something was, but instead, you need specifics on how long each task was and how many people were needed.

 You should also make sure you break the project or tasks into smaller units that you can use to compare with your previous experience.
-Don't just come up with an estimate between two projects because they are similar, but instead, compare the individual pieces, and build up the new estimate as a percentage of the old project.
+Don't just come up with an estimate between two projects because they are similar, but instead, compare the individual pieces and build up the new estimate as a percentage of the old project.

 ### Story Points

 If you work for a company that uses agile methodologies to run their projects, you are most likely familiar with Story Points.

 Estimating using Story Points is classified as part of the "Proxy-Based Estimation" technique.
-In this case, the concept of a Story Point (or Ideal Hours or Days on other methodologies) is a proxy that's correlated to the time, which is the actual variable you want to estimate.
+In this case, the concept of a Story Point (or Ideal Hours or Days on other methodologies) is a proxy correlated to the time, which is the actual variable you want to estimate.

-Once you've found your proxy (in this case, the number of Story Points), you can quickly come up with a time estimate for your project.
+Once you've found your proxy (in this case, the number of Story Points), you can quickly develop a time estimate for your project.

 A widespread practice is to use the Fibonacci Sequence to measure tasks in Story Points.
 For example, each task or "story" (as described by agile methodologies) would be given one of the following estimates: 1, 2, 3, 5, 8, 13, 21, etc. Notice how this differs from assigning plain hours to tasks.
 The larger the stories get, the more variability exists between one estimate and the next value in the sequence.
 This helps represent the inherent ambiguity and uncertainty of larger tasks.

-Another standard practice used in agile methodologies is estimating in T-shirt sizes.
+Another standard practice used in agile methodologies is estimating using T-shirt sizes as a reference.
 When coming up with an estimate for large pieces of functionality, this is useful when breaking the work into smaller units is not practical nor undesirable.
 In this case, you would classify each feature into SMALL, MEDIUM, LARGE, or X-LARGE buckets.

 After having an estimate using the proxy metric, the final piece is to translate it into the desired time unit, for example, hours or days.
-This is done through the concept of "velocity;" which represents how many story points the team can complete in a sprint.
+This is done through the concept of "velocity;" representing how many story points the team can complete in a sprint.

-As an example, if the team can complete between 40 and 50 story points every two weeks, a 300-story point project should take approximately 12 to 15 weeks (300/50*2 to 300/40*2).
+For example, if the team can complete between 40 and 50 story points every two weeks, a 300-story point project should take approximately 12 to 15 weeks (300/50*2 to 300/40*2).